App-vNext/Polly/README.md

     Install-Package Polly-Signed

+There are now .NET 4.0 Async versions (via Microsoft.Bcl.Async) of the signed and unsigned NuGet packages, which can be installed via:

+    Install-Package Polly.Net40Async
+    Install-Package Polly.Net40Async-Signed

 Usage
 =
 ## Step 1 : Specify the type of exceptions you want the policy to handle ##